Is It Food-Safe to Skip the Plastic Produce Bags at the Supermarket?

 Keeping it clean

 Ultimately, no matter what you do, your produce is most likely going to come into contact with dirt and germs.
 It’s a good rule of thumb to clean your fruit and veggies (even if you buy organic!) before preparing them.
 Different produce has different needs, from soaking to scrubbing to a gentle rinse.
 Washing them all the same way is one of the 20 produce mistakes you probably didn’t know you were making.
 And just because a produce item’s peel isn’t eaten, like on a lemon or avocado, it doesn’t mean you should skip rinsing.
+Always keep your food sanitary: here’s the truth about expired eggs.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.